-So Grand Hotel and the Sport Center are like an organization, to be used there and the guests from there to come here and they… An overpass was foreseen, a one floor down, there the exit forms the hall towards where the Central Bank is now, where the SDK used to be, and overpass to be built there, covered, to go to the Sport Center now, it used to be Boro Ramiz.
+So the Grand Hotel and the Sport Center are like an organization, to be used there and the guests from there to come here and they… An overpass was foreseen, one floor down, there the exit forms the hall towards where the Central Bank is now, where the SDK used to be, and an overpass to be built there, covered, to go to the Sport Center now, it used to be Boro Ramiz.
 And their halls to be used by the guests of Grand Hotel, but also guests from there to come here.
 But they were never finished, those connections never happened.

 Erëmirë Krasniqi: Let’s continue with Grand, because I would want, if you can, to go back to your father and store as a smith.
 How did it work at that time?
 Because I find it interesting that your father was in Pristina and he was in the old part of the city.
 Do you remember anything from the old part and for the craftsmen?
 There were probably others and was that part of the city organized?

 Isa Rexha: Yes, yes.
-My father was interested in private work since he was young.
+My father has been interested in private work since he was young.
 He was a smith, they were called blacksmiths here.
 He built the first cars with wooden wheels back then.
 They made some, I don’t know what they’re called today, but we called them qëkërrka to water the ground, they were turned around by a horse, the buckets were connected with one another and the water came out in that qëkërrka and each had its own pool, when it came there, the water filled and went up and and it emptied.
-He was very hardworking, we were in good conditions, I have four brothers, so never…
+He was very hardworking, we were in good financial condition, I have four brothers, so never…

 Erëmirë Krasniqi: Did you help him in his job?